storj/storj/deploy/README.md

 #### Build Steps

 Build the Satellite docker images and push to google cloud container registry.
+This is also automated in the .circleci/config.yml file.

 ```
 # loging to gcloud